Ludvig Fenger

 Ludvig Peter Fenger (7 July 1833 – 9 March 1905) was a Danish architect.
 He was a proponent of the Historicist style, and from 1886 to 1904 he held the title of City Architect in Copenhagen.

 Among his works are several churches, the Central Fire Station and Vestre Prison in Copenhagen.
 He also directed the renovations of Church of Holmen and Christian IV's Stock Exchange.

 Early life and education

-Ludvig Fenger was born on 7 July 1833 in the village of Slots Bjergby outside Slagelse as the son of the local pastor.
-After graduating from Slagelse Latin School he attended the Royal Danish Academy while also working for architects such as Michael Gottlieb Bindesbøll, Christian Hansen and Ferdinand Meldahl.
-He received the Academy's Large Gold Medal in 1866 and went on several journeys abroad from 1867 to 1869.
+Ludvig Fenger was born on 7 July 1833 in the village of Slots Bjergby outside Slagelse, the son of Peter Andreas Fenger and Louise Augusta Manthey.
+His father was the local pastor.
+His paternal grandfather was the theologian Rasmus Fenger.
+His maternal grandrfather was the pharmacist and landowner Ludvig Manthey.
+Fenger graduated from Slagelse Latin School.
+After that he attended the Royal Danish Academy while also working for architects such as Gottlieb Bindesbøll, Christian Hansen and Ferdinand Meldahl.
+He won the Academy's Large Gold Medal in 1866 and went on several journeys abroad from 1867 to 1869.
 He participated in the Second Schleswig War against Germany, was wounded and became a prisoner of war.